Hard Rock Hotel & Casino Atlantic City: 2014 bankruptcy and closure

 and announced plans to close the Taj Mahal on November 13 if the casino did not get concessions from its unions.
-A sister property, the Trump Plaza, did close in 2014.
+The sister property, the Trump Plaza, closed permanently on September 16, 2014.

 Workers from the casino marched to Mayor Don Guardian's office on the morning of November 3, 2014 to ask him to reconsider granting concessions, which the casino said were necessary to remain open.
 About 1,000 employees signed a petition calling on the mayor and other officials "to do everything possible" to keep the casino open.
 At the time, four of twelve casinos in Atlantic City had closed and the Trump Taj Mahal would have been the fifth if it were to close.
 In filing a revised reorganization plan in a Delaware bankruptcy court, Trump Entertainment Resorts said its board had approved a shutdown of the casino by December 12, 2014.
 The shutdown date was later pushed back to December 20.
 On December 18, two days before the scheduled closure, the labor union UNITE HERE! reached a deal with Trump Entertainment Resorts that saved the Taj from closing.
 The same day, billionaire Carl Icahn committed $20 million in financing for the Taj.